UBIEEE/Salty_Capybara_Proposal_Example/README.md

 ## Overview

 We have decided on using VSCode (PlatformIO) and will be using flood fill algorithm.
 Circuit boards will be connected to software IDE (PlatformIO) and send data received to the IDE or receive instructions to perform.
 We have chosen to use a 4-Wheeled single PCB Micromouse.
-We will integrate software and hardware through uploading our code from vscode and upload the code directly to the Arduino through a usb-A to A. We will be measuring all of these hardware voltages through Arduino which can be used to set a maximum/minimum voltage output according to the amount of voltages it can take.
+We will integrate software and hardware through uploading our code from vscode and upload the code directly to the Arduino(C++) through a usb-A to A. The Software team will be initially running Java since this is our stronger area and afterwards, we will be converting this code into C++.
+We will be measuring all of these hardware voltages through Arduino which can be used to set a maximum/minimum voltage output according to the amount of voltages it can take.
+Based on the inputs from the Proximity Sensor, Ultrasonic Sensor, Gyroscope sensor, Motor, this data will be sent from the Arduino to the main algorithm that will be on C++(Eventually).

 List:
-- Battery: 3.7 Volts(Prone to change)
+- Battery: 3.7 Volts(Prone to change).
+Will be used to supply power to everything.
-- Proximity Sensors: 3.3 Volts or 5 Volts
+- Proximity Sensors: 3.3 Volts or 5 Volts.
+Will be used to measure how close a micromouse is to a wall.
-- Ultrasonic Sensors: 3 or 5 Volts
+- Ultrasonic Sensors: 3 or 5 Volts.
+Similarly to Proximity, also measure how close a micromouse is to a wall.
-- Gyroscope: 3 Volts or 5 Volts
+- Gyroscope: 3 Volts or 5 Volts.
+Will be used to Help rotate the mouse
-- Motor: 3 - 6 VDC
+- Motor: 3 - 6 VDC. - Will be used to power our wheels.
+It allows them to rotate.
 ### Software Plan

 The Algorithm we will be using(Floodfill): https://medium.com/@minikiraniamayadharmasiri/micromouse-from-scratch-algorithm-maze-traversal-shortest-path-floodfill-741242e8510